 It is very important in setting life patterns both in school, and eventually on the job, that proper attention is paid to promptness.
 It is extremely important that students attend their classes on a regular basis and start their day off on a positive note.
-The Entrance Bell will ring at 7:35 A.M. for students at the High School.
-Students are expected to be in 1st period by 7:40 AM.
-Students late to school must report directly to the sign-in area in the main entrance.
+Students are expected to be in homerooms by 8:10 AM.
+Students late to school must report directly to the school office and sign-in.
+Cumulative lateness will be calculated as of 8:11 AM.